The 55 worst things Trump did during his presidency

 50. Pardons

 As his presidency started coming to an end, everyone who had even the vaguest connection to Trump started to put in requests for pardons against any misdemeanours in their past.
 There were so many requests that staff actually had to start a spreadsheet.
-Eventually, Trump did manage to pardon a few individuals including George Papadopoulos (lied to the FBI), Republican Duncan Hunter (violated campaign finance laws) and Republica Chris Collins (also lied to the FBI).
+Eventually, Trump did manage to pardon a few individuals including George Papadopoulos (who lied to the FBI), Republican Duncan Hunter (who violated campaign finance laws) and Republica Chris Collins (who also lied to the FBI).

 51. Delayed signing the Covid relief bill